Welcome to 2018!

 - Catalog Your Progress – I started this blog to keep me accountable.
 I can’t go out and buy a Ferrari on credit.
 If I did, I’d have to write about it here.
 I have a strong streak of not buying a Ferrari on credit.
 See?
 Simple, right?

 This is important enough that I created a whole article focusing on it.
-Unfortunately, the article is a little out of date.
+Unfortunately, the article is quite out of date.
 Still the ideas are sound.
-Use the link above for a half dozen easy ways to save thousands.
+Still there should be a half dozen easy ways for many people to save thousands of dollars.

 Learn These Skills